-PROBLEM SOLVING & PROOF
+PROBLEM SOLVING & PROOF MATH 301 U

 This course is intended as a gateway to upper-level mathematics courses.
 The emphasis is on creative problem solving strategies, structures, and techniques of proof, as well as effective oral and written communication of mathematical ideas.
 It is designed to ease the transition from algebra and calculus to more theoretical courses such as abstract algebra, geometry and real analysis.
-Prerequisites: MATH 231 with a grade of C or above.
+Prerequisites: MATH 231 with a grade of C or above, and sophomore status.
 (F)

-DIFFERENTIAL EQUATIONS
+MATH 331 DIFFERENTIAL EQUATIONS

 Theory of ordinary differential equations with an emphasis on problems of the physical world which are modeled well by differential equations.
-Topics include first order equations, second order and higher linear equations, series solutions, a brief introduction to numerical methods and partial differential equations as time permits.
+Topics include first order equations, second order and higher linear equations, series solutions, and a brief introduction to numerical methods and partial differential equations as time permits.
 Prerequisites: MATH 232 with a grade of C or above; MATH 233 highly recommended. (oS)

-LINEAR ALGEBRA
+MATH 341 LINEAR ALGEBRA